 How should I defend against this type of attack?
 This is a tightvnc logfile excerpt from a linode cloud server running Ubuntu 12.04 (Precise) with the ubuntu-desktop package added to the bare server.
-By default this Ubuntu linode cloud server has exactly one user named root.
-No other users will ever be needed for this server and sudo is considered to be inconvenient.
-This server runs exactly one application for a very small anonymous business.
-When running, the application talks unattended through a socket/port over the internet.
-The viewing of application results occurs through an SSH tunnel for VNC.
-Light administration occurs via ssh, sftp, scp and rsync with SSH.
+By default this Ubuntu linode cloud server has exactly one user named root

 The IPs shown in the excerpt are not the IP of the legitimate client.